 For a long time, I hadn’t realized that this was just what I needed.

-I was certainly delighted for the change from the big city noises and constant hustle and bustle in the United States.
-It actually took me a while to convince myself that I was not being lazy and that I deserved to relax in a quiet, peaceful, and beautiful tropical environment on the Caribbean Sea.
+I was delighted about the change from the big-city noises and constant hustle and bustle in the United States.
+It actually took me a while to convince myself that I was not being lazy and deserved to relax in a quiet, peaceful, and beautiful tropical environment on the Caribbean Sea.